 Several manufacturers, such as Barnes, Federal, Hornady, Norma, Nosler, and Swift, produce factory loaded .416 Rigby ammunition.
 That wasn’t always the case though.
 For many years, the British company Kynoch was the only producer of .416 Rigby ammunition.
 When the company stopped producing ammunition after World War II, the cartridge nearly faded into obscurity.
 Fortunately, other companies eventually picked up the slack and today hunters armed with a .416 Rigby have more good quality choices for ammunition than at any other time.

-For instance, Hornady loads their 400gr DGX/DGS bullets to an advertised velocity of 2,415fps, making it an absolutely deadly cartridge for buffalo.
-The same goes for the 400gr Nosler Safari Solid (~2,400fps), the 400gr Barnes VOR-TX (~2,400fps) and the Federal 400gr Trophy Bonded Bear Claw/Sledgehammer (~2,370fps).
+For instance, Hornady loads their 400gr DGX/DGS bullets to an advertised velocity of 2,415fps, making it an absolutely deadly cartridge for cape buffalo hunting.
+The same goes for the 400gr Nosler Safari Solid (~2,400fps), the 400gr Barnes VOR-TX TSX (~2,400fps) and the Federal 400gr Trophy Bonded Bear Claw/Sledgehammer (~2,370fps).
 All of these loads produce around 5,100 foot pounds of energy at the muzzle, which is more than adequate for hunting even the largest and toughest species of dangerous game like elephant.

 One of the downsides of the cartridge is that it has a relatively stout recoil.
-Though it is mild compared to the recoil of the really big bore cartridges that it was designed to replace, it is still certainly more than the recoil of a cartridge like a .375 H&H. The video below does a good job of showing what the recoil of the .416 Rigby can do if you’re not expecting it.
-Though, in his defense, the recoil didn’t really knock him over so much as cause him to slip and fall down.
+Though it is mild compared to the recoil of the really big bore cartridges that it was designed to replace, it is still certainly more than the recoil of a cartridge like a .375 H&H or a .375 Ruger.

 Hunting With The .416 Rigby